 In a woman’s home offering birthing and afterbirth care and support

-In the US, a nurse-midwife makes an average of $112,830 a year, or $54.24 an hour .
+In the US, a nurse-midwife makes an average annual salary of $114,210, or $54.24 an hour .
 The top-paying industries for nurse-midwives are outpatient care centers, surgical hospitals, general medical facilities, and physicians’ offices.

 Entry-level nurse-midwives may earn an average of $61,500, which is the lower 10 percent of all earners, as calculated by the US Bureau of Labor Statistics.
-Mid-level nurse-midwives are likely to earn the median salary of $112,830 a year, while the top earners with more experience and expertise can earn as much as $166,170 or more .
+Mid-level nurse-midwives are likely to earn the median salary, while the top earners with more experience and expertise can earn as much as $166,170 or more .

 A nurse midwife may enter the profession through several educational pathways, some with associate degrees, bachelor’s degrees, or a mix of the two via bridge programs.
 Once you’ve completed those core academic requirements in nursing and hold an RN license, you have options.
 As a nurse-midwife, you are considered an advanced practice registered nurse or APRN.
 If you want to work in other APRN roles, likely, all you’ll need to do is gain a new certification in that area.